KRojowsky/aircraft-refueling-data-conversion/README.md

   - "output_folder" - a folder for output data saved in XML format.
   - "processed_folder" - a folder for correctly processed data in JSON format moved from the "input_folder".

-Here's how the script works in a nutshell:
+Here's how the script works:
   - The script converts JSON files from the input folder to XML format and then moves them to the output folder.
   - It ensures that the input file is fully saved before conversion.
   - Error handling prevents the flow from being blocked in case of issues.